 Every volunteer in the processing centre plays an important role in the ministry of Operation Christmas Child, ensuring the integrity and successful delivery of the gifts.
 Volunteers in the processing centre form teams and perform all the tasks necessary to process the shoeboxes at one location.
 Teams are responsible for removing financial contributions from the shoeboxes, inspecting the gifts, sorting inappropriate items, working with filler items, separating boxes by age and gender, and boxing shoeboxes in designated cartons.
 Due to the fast-paced environment of the warehouse and changing needs, you may be asked to do different tasks.
 We appreciate your flexibility.

-Processing centres are open mid-October to late November to prepare gifts for international shipping.
+Processing centres are open late-October to late November to prepare gifts for international shipping.

-High school aged children may volunteer, those under the age of 16 must be accompanied by a parent or guardian at all times.
+High school aged children may volunteer and must be accompanied by a parent or guardian at all times.
 Primary school aged children and younger are not permitted in our short-term warehouses due to WHS risks.
 For the safety of all volunteers in the warehouse, processing centre staff reserve the right to ask any group not acting in accordance with safety procedures and outlined policies to leave the building at any time.

-Children under the age of 15 are not able to volunteer in a Processing Centre; however, tours are available throughout the season when families with children under 14 or individuals who want to know more about the project can come to the processing centre.
+High schoolers are able to volunteer; however, for those who are younger tours are available throughout the season for families with children or individuals who want to know more about the project can come to the processing centre.
 The tours help people learn about the journey of a shoebox, what we do at the warehouse, and how they can pray for children receiving boxes.

 The locations of our processing centres vary year-to-year, depending on warehouse availability.
 Address information will be available when processing registration opens here.